aadit1412/analytics_cup_analyst/README.md

 #### Usecase(s)

-The model estimates defender pressure using arrival-time based influence functions, aggregated at the frame level and standardised across a match.
+Defensive pressure is estimated using arrival-time–based influence functions, where each defender’s contribution decays exponentially with time-to-ball.
+Individual influences are aggregated at the frame level and standardised within a match.
 Disruption is defined as a change in possession occurring within three seconds (30 frames at 10 FPS).

-By analysing the relationship between pressure intensity and disruption probability, the framework produces **pressure–disruption** curves that reveal how marginal increases in pressure affect turnover likelihood.
+By analysing the relationship between pressure intensity and disruption probability, the framework produces **pressure–disruption curves** that describe how marginal increases in pressure affect turnover likelihood.
 These curves are further segmented by defensive phase (e.g. high block, low block, chaotic defending), enabling phase-specific interpretation of pressure effectiveness.
-This approach can be used to:
+The framework can be used to:

-•	Evaluate whether increased pressure intensity yields diminishing or accelerating returns (in general or phase-wise)
+- Evaluate whether increasing pressure yields diminishing or accelerating returns
-•	Compare defensive phases based on pressure efficiency rather than volume
+- Compare defensive phases based on pressure efficiency rather than volume
-•	Identify tactical contexts where pressure is most likely to force turnovers
+- Identify tactical contexts where pressure is most likely to force turnovers

 #### Potential Audience